thirtyninetythree/fikira/README.md

 Swipe right if you remember, left if you don't.
 Life is so simple, why do we make it so hard?
 A flutter flashcards app that swipe on cards like tinder!

 Spaced repetition is proven to be better for recall than other methods.
+Uses a spaced repetition algorithm to show cards on an interval based on recall.
+It learns to show the harder cards more frequently.

 ![proposal fikira copy](https://user-images.githubusercontent.com/98053458/184503218-3dc20339-8594-47ac-8916-96ecdf41d516.gif)